The Political Fix: What you need to know about the chaos in the Rajya Sabha over the farm bills

 On Sunday, Deputy Chairman Harivansh Singh declared that two controverisal bills on agriculture policy received enough support in the Rajya Sabha – measured by members yelling “aye” or “no” as loud as they could – to be passed into law.
 However, the chaotic circumstances made it clear that the voice vote was not definitive.

 It is worth noting that analysts are divided on the effects of these laws.
-Some have referred to them as agriculture’s “1991 moment”, which will unleash growth in the sector by allowing farmers to sell their produce to any party of their vhoice rather than only in specific markets (read our earlier edition for backgroound on the bills).
+Some have referred to them as agriculture’s “1991 moment”, which will unleash growth in the sector by allowing farmers to sell their produce to any party of their choice rather than only in specific markets (read our earlier edition for background on the bills).
 But others worry that they make it easier for large companies to exploit farmers.
 BJP partisans even argue that the bulldozing of the laws through Parliament was necessary, in the face of what they believed was frivolous obstruction from the Opposition.

 Even though the laws had provoked large-scale protests from farmers and prompted a member of Prime Minister Narendra Modi’s Cabinet to resign, some BJP supporters seem to believe that the laws must be passed at all costs instead of being sent to a bipartisan Parliamentary panel.
 That attitude is further evidence of the BJP’s decision to treat Parliament as nothing more than a perfunctory pitstop rather than a vital part of Indian democracy.